Donny1114/Device_Management_System/README.md

 # Device_Management_System
 A device tracking system built with python

+ ## Own Serve PC
+1. Create the database in mysql by using the sql file provided
-Run this command to install all needed libraries:
-    pip install -r requirments.txt
+2. Run this command to install all needed libraries: pip install -r requirments.txt

 To run this app from other pc in same network